ryan-pickert/sequ/README.md

 # About SEQU
-SEQU is a simplified version of modular synthesis built on <a href="https://tonejs.github.io/">Tone.js</a>.
+SEQU is a modular sequencing program built on <a href="https://tonejs.github.io/">Tone.js</a>.

 I am constantly working on SEQU in my spare time as a passion project.
 This project is in very early development so there are a lot of bugs and missing features!